 Under the Israel Companies Law, we are required to appoint an audit committee and we comply with this requirement.
-As discussed above under "Opt-Out of Certain Israel Companies Law Requirements," in February 2018 we opted out of certain Israel Companies Law requirements, including certain requirements as to the composition of our audit committee.
+As discussed above under "Opt-Out of Certain Israel Companies Law Requirements," in February 2018 we opted out of certain Israel Companies Law requirements as to the composition of our audit committee.